ISSUE 28

 I was a robot, that' s what they saw me as, a reproductive robot, wired up.

 You were the product, the only thing they weren't sure of, was what to do with the product.
 You weren't like all other products, not a game, not food, not a piece of furniture and your great difference changed nothing, you got thrown in a box just like any other kind of product does.
+Later on, the one who put you in the box came back to me.

 "Put that child down, don't you know it's against the rules to walk around holding him, it's positively dangerous".